Learning Your Way Without Map or Compass: Panoramic Target Driven Visual Navigation: Conclusions

 \section{Conclusions}

-We proposed a navigation pipeline which does not rely on odometry, map, compass or GPS at runtime and is purely based on the visual input and a novel 8-image panoramic goal.
+We proposed a navigation pipeline which does not rely on odometry, map, compass or indoor position at runtime and is purely based on the visual input and a novel 8-image panoramic goal.
 Our method learns from expert trajectories generated using RGBD maps of several real environments.
 Using robotic simulators with real data and photo-realistic rendering, we are able to efficiently collect a large amount of expert trajectories and train in simulation with real-world data, relieving the need of sim-to-real domain adaptation.
-Our experiments show that the proposed method 1) achieves better performance than deep RL and SLAM baselines, especially in complex environments with difficult and long-range path solutions, 2) requires fewer training samples and less training time, and 3) can work across different environments given an RGBD map.
+Our experiments show that the proposed method 1) achieves better performance than cutting edge baselines, especially in complex environments with difficult and long-range path solutions; 2) requires fewer training samples and less training time; and 3) can work across different environments given an RGBD map.
 Our future work will explore using semantic labels as features for learning navigation, and will test in more complex environments.